Falkland Island Cruises & Luxury Expeditions

 Sites Of Historical Interest

 Steeped in History, the Falkland Islands has many sites of historical interest, from the remnants of battlefields from the 1982 conflict to shipwrecks and the site of the first British settlers.
+Stanley, the capital of the Falkland Islands, is located on East Falkland Island and was established as a settlement in 1843, shortly after becoming the capital.

 Remote white sand beach in the Falkland Islands